 - Pending and prior litigation

-- Prior (late) claim notice
+- Prior (or late) claim notices

-- Bodily injury/property damage
+- Bodily injury or property damage

 - Insured versus insured claims